-Several OL players could be punished for participating in offensive chants aimed at the club's rivals after their Coupe de France triumph in Paris at the weekendA number of Olympique Lyonnais players could face sanctions for joining in on derogatory chants about Saint-Etienne after the club's 1-0 Coupe de France final victory over Quevilly on Saturday.
+Several OL players could be punished for participating in offensive chants aimed at the club's rivals after their Coupe de France triumph in Paris at the weekendA number of Olympique Lyonnais players could face sanctions for joining in on derogatory chants about Saint-Etienne after their 1-0 Coupe de France final victory over Quevilly on Saturday.

 The trophy was presented to the fans outside the team's hotel as thousands of supporters gathered.
-Several players including Cris, Maxime Gonalons, Alexandre Lacazette, Samuel Umititi and Jimmy Briand could face punishment for joining in on the chants that were offensive to OL's rival club.
+Several players including Cris, Maxime Gonalons, Alexandre Lacazette, Samuel Umititi and Jimmy Briand could face punishment for joining in on the chants that were offensive to their rival club.

 "It is quite undignified, I do not understand it.
-There are some big derbies, like Manchester City v Manchester United ... you cannot imagine that the players [from these clubs] start singing these type of songs."
+There are some big derbies, like Manchester City v Manchester United ... you cannot imagine that the players [from these clubs] start singing these type of songs.

 "We, the Saint-Etienne officials, players and fans are shocked."

 Caiazo added that he will appeal to the LFP in an attempt to resolve the matter.
 Meanwhile, Jeremie Janot, goalkeeper for Saint-Etienne, was also critical of the OL players' actions.